cal-itp/data-infra/docs/analytics_onboarding/overview.md

 :::{admonition} How to use this page
 :class: tip
 **Analysts**
-* See below for an introduction to team meetings as well as our collaboration and analysis tools.
+* See below for list of our collaboration and analysis tools.
 * Privileges have already been created for you to access the resources below.

 **Non-Analyst Team Members**
 * Any of the tools below are available to you as well!

-**If you still need help with access**, use the information at the bottom of this page to [get help](get-help).
+**If you still need help with access**, use the information at the bottom of this page to [**get help**](get-help).
 :::

-Below you can find links to the resources themselves, as well as relevant support documents.
+Below you can find links to the tools themselves, as well as relevant support documents.

 **Collaboration Tools:**